-The Golden Retriever consistently takes a place in the top ten family dog breeds lists of several countries.
-These lovable dogs are intelligent, friendly and love to please their owners and because of their sweet and calm nature they are ideal companions for children.
+The Golden retriever consistently takes a place in the top 10 family dog breeds lists of several countries.
+These lovable dogs are intelligent, friendly and love to please their owners.
+Because of their sweet and calm nature, they are ideal companions for children.

-The breed is easily recognisable and due to its colour and size, the names that may suit a black dog, a small dog like a Chihuahua or a big dog like a Newfoundland, or even a feisty Wire-Haired Fox Terrier, aren't going to fit.
+The breed is easily recognisable.
+Due to its colour and size, the names that may suit a black dog, a small dog like a Chihuahua or a big dog like a Newfoundland, or even a feisty wire-haired fox terrier aren't going to fit.

 How Well Do You Know the Breed?view quiz statistics

 Naming Your Golden Retriever

 There are a number of ways to choose a name for a dog.
 You might go with a name based on its colour; the breed's coats range from a very pale gold through to a rich reddish-gold which lends itself to names that evoke images of the sun, gold or light.
 Alternatively, you might prefer to delve into the breed's past and go with a Scottish name.
 Or perhaps your dog has a personality trait that could be reflected in his name.

 If you are stuck, here are some suggestions for names.

 Names for Light-Coloured Golden Retrievers

 If you have a pale or very light coloured dog, why not choose a name with a "light" meaning?